abbabb12581-rgb/Prestack-Probabilistic-Inversion-JCMPC/README.md

 python marmousi2_crop.py
 ```

-This script reads the original Marmousi2 SEG-Y files, crops the selected model region, converts the depth-domain elastic-parameter models into the required data format, and generates the auxiliary .mat files used in the subsequent prestack inversion experiment.
+This script reads the original Marmousi2 SEG-Y files, crops the selected model region, converts the depth-domain elastic-parameter models into the required data format, and generates the auxiliary .mat files used in the subsequent prestack inversion.

 The generated data include the cropped depth-domain models of P-wave velocity, S-wave velocity, and density, as well as synthetic prestack seismic responses at different incidence angles.
 These outputs are saved in model data/data_crop/.